Building a Culture of Consent and Community Care: Orientation Programs and First Year Learning Scaffold

 • Supporting Survivors (Objective 4)

-A second set of neighborhood meetings are held in October, once again in small groups within students' residential communities.
-These neighborhood meetings build students' skills and knowledge around safer substance use, being substance free, and related campus support resources, as well as offering some reminders of the consent and sexual violence prevention messaging from the Class Meeting and earlier Neighborhood Meeting.
+A second set of community meetings are held in late September, once again in small Bruno Leader groups.
+These community meetings build students' skills and knowledge around safer substance use, being substance free, and related campus support resources, as well as offering some reminders of the consent and sexual violence prevention messaging from the Class Meeting and earlier Community Meeting.

 Objectives.
 First year students will be able to: